Abdelrahman-Shamikh/Wild_fire/README.md

-this is an ai  model using deeplearning
+This is an Ai  model using deeplearning used to predict wild_fire with accuracy 97%